Noise pollution: Metrics of noise

-Frequency, or pitch, is measured in Hertz (Hz) and reflects the number of sound waves propagated through the air per second.
-The range of frequencies heard by the human ear range from 20 Hz to 20,000 Hz; however, sensitivity to hearing higher frequencies decreases with age.
+Frequency, or pitch, is measured in hertz (Hz) and reflects the number of sound waves propagated through the air per second.
+Humans generally hear frequencies from 20 Hz to 20,000 Hz; however, sensitivity to hearing higher frequencies decreases with age.
 Some organisms, such as elephants, can register frequencies between 0 and 20 Hz (infrasound), and others, such as bats, can recognize frequencies above 20,000 Hz (ultrasound) to echolocate.

 Researchers use different weights to account for noise frequency with intensity, as humans do not perceive sound at the same loudness level.
 The most commonly used weighted levels are A-weighting, C-weighting, and Z-weighting.
 A-weighting mirrors the range of hearing, with frequencies of 20 Hz to 20,000 Hz.
 This gives more weight to higher frequencies and less weight to lower frequencies.
 C-weighting has been used to measure peak sound pressure or impulse noise, similar to loud short-lived noises from machinery in occupational settings.
 Z-weighting, also known as zero-weighting, represents noise levels without any frequency weights.

 Understanding sound pressure levels is key to assessing measurements of noise pollution.
 Several metrics describing noise exposure include: